Whistler Train Wreck and Suspension Bridge

 This unusual Train Wreck site has a party-in-the-woods vibe about it.
 It’s evident that this secret location is an overnight hang out spot for locals seeking a secluded place to howl at the moon.

-Below are a few photos of the Whistler Train Wreck.
-Scroll to the very bottom to watch video footage of the crash site.
+Here are photos of the Whistler Train Wreck.
+Scroll to the bottom to watch video footage of the train crash site.

 Our boys had a great time exploring the crash site.
 Abandoned trains + forest = happy boys!